bcbio/bcbio-nextgen/docs/contents/configuration.md

 `transcriptome_fasta` An optional FASTA file of transcriptome sequences to quantitate rather than using bcbio installed transcriptome sequences.

-#### Single-cell RNA sequencing

-* `minimum_barcode_depth` Cellular barcodes with less than this many reads assigned to them are discarded (default 10,000).
-* `cellular_barcodes` A single file or a list of one or two files which have valid cellular barcodes.
-Provide one file if there is only one barcode and two files if the barcodes are split.
-If no file is provided, all cellular barcodes passing the `minimum_barcode_depth` filter are kept.
-* `transcriptome_fasta` An optional FASTA file of transcriptome sequences to quantitate rather than the bcbio installed version.
-* `transcriptome_gtf` An optional GTF file of the transcriptome to quantitate, rather than the bcbio installed version.
-This is recommended for single-cell RNA-sequencing experiments.
-* `singlecell_quantifier` Quantifier to use for single-cell RNA-sequencing.
-Supports `rapmap` or `kallisto`.
-* `cellular_barcode_correction` Number of errors to correct in identified cellular barcodes.
-Requires a set of known barcodes to be passed with the `cellular_barcodes` option.
-Defaults to 1.
-Set to 0 to turn off error correction.
-* `sample_barcodes` A text file with one barcode per line of expected sample barcodes.
-If the file contains sample name for each barcode, this will be used to create a `tagcounts.mtx.metadata` that match each cell with the sample name associated with the barcode.
-The actual barcodes may be reverse complements of the sequences provided with the samples.
-It worth to check before running bcbio.
-For inDrops procol samples barcodes are in the fastq file for read3.
-This is an example of the `sample_barcodes` file:
-    ```
-    AATTCCGG,sample1
-    CCTTGGAA,sample2
-    ```
-* `demultiplexed` If set to True, each file will be treated as a cell or well and not a collection of cells.
-Use this if your data has already been broken up into cells or wells.

 #### smallRNA sequencing

 * `adapters` The 3' end adapter that needs to be remove.
 For NextFlex protocol you can add `adapters: ["4N", "$3PRIME_ADAPTER"]`.
 For any other options you can use resources: `atropos:options:["-u 4", "-u -4"]`.